 There is no base building in Sudden Strike 4, in contrast to other real-time strategy games that you might be used to playing.
 Instead, you begin each mission with a predetermined number of units, and you have the opportunity to gain reinforcements at specific points during the course of each mission.

-- Sudden Strike 4 offers exceptional degrees of immersion for the characters and environments which creates an intriguing tactical game.
+- Sudden Strike 4 offers exceptional degrees of immersion.

 - Sudden Strike 4 has optimal gameplay diversity.